Components & Views

 Classes, closures, exceptions, generators — not a subset.

 No cache directory.
-Templates are interpreted directly.
+Components are interpreted directly.

 Autocompletion, type checking, refactoring — all free.

-Templates can
+Components can

 yield.
 Progressive rendering built in.Render inside render.
 No "extends", no "blocks" — just function calls.